ropensci/dendroNetwork/paper/paper.md

 # Acknowledgements

 This package was mostly created in my spare time and I'd like to thank my family for bearing with me.
 I want to thank Angelino Salentino for creating the orginal function for clique_community_names() and lique_community_names_par(), which I adapted for use in this package (source: <https://github.com/angelosalatino/CliquePercolationMethod-R>.
 I want to thank Andy Bunn for the function cor.with.limit.R() which I adapted for use in this package as cor_mat_overlap() (source: <https://github.com/AndyBunn/dplR/blob/master/R/rwi.stats.running.R>).
+The software and documentation were improved after peer-review at ROpenSci, thanks to reviewers Kaija Gahm and Zachary Gajewski.

 # References